 Preferences

-To open the Preferences, use the Gear icon at the top right side of the window.
+To open the Settings, use the Settings and Gear icon at the bottom left side of the window.

 General (Personalization)